Three Tools of Criminal Investigation

 Layered Voice Analysis for criminal investigation

-Layered Voice Analysis (LVA) is a more controversial tool used in criminal investigations, though it is a powerful and fascinating tool nonetheless.
-Invented in 1997 by Amir Liberman, LVA technology uses mathematical processes to detect different patterns of speech reflected in voice and classify these patterns in terms of human emotion like stress or excitement.
-According to Nemesyco, the company who invented LVA technology, the technology “enables better understanding of your subject’s mental state and emotional reaction at a given moment.”
+Layered Voice Analysis (LVA) is a more controversial tool used in criminal investigations.
+But it is still a powerful and fascinating tool.
+Invented in 1997 by Amir Liberman, LVA technology uses mathematical processes to detect different patterns of speech reflected in voice and classify these patterns in terms of human emotions like stress or excitement.
+According to Nemesyco, the company that invented LVA technology, the technology “enables better understanding of your subject’s mental state and emotional reaction at a given moment.”

-LVA can be used in criminal investigations to help determine whether a subject who may be involved with a crime is lying or not during questioning, or just to uncover someone’s emotional reaction for insight into whether a subject has a personal connection to the crime.
+LVA can be used in criminal investigations to help determine whether a subject who may be involved with a crime is lying or not during questioning.
+It can also uncover someone’s emotional reaction for insight into whether a subject has a personal connection to the crime.

-Today, LVA technology can analyze a voice sample and provide results in minutes, which experts can then analyze to uncover anything of interest.
+Today, LVA technology can analyze a voice sample and provide results in minutes.
+Experts can then analyze the findings to uncover anything of interest.
 However, it is a controversial tool, particularly when used as a form of lie detection.
 One study of LVA technology found that, on average, it was only accurate 42% of the time.

-Though the jury is still out on the accuracy of LVA as a form of lie detection, it is still an incredibly powerful tool for criminal investigators to assess the emotions of persons of interest and determine whether they may have information about a crime.
+Though the jury is still out on the accuracy of LVA as a form of lie detection.
+Butit is still an incredibly powerful tool for criminal investigators to assess the emotions of persons of interest and determine whether they may have information about a crime.

 • Layered Voice Analysis (LVA) is a tool that identifies an individual’s emotional patterns by analyzing that person’s voice and speech patterns.